xuanzhiqiang/jsonschema-form-for-material-ui/README.md

 Prop | Description
 -|-
-schema | The JSON Schema that will be the base of the form uiSchema| Extra styling for fields. </br> Each key references one schema key </br>
+schema | The JSON Schema that will be the base of the form classes | `withStyles()` classes that get passed to root components for better styling of the form uiSchema| Extra styling for fields. </br> Each key references one schema key </br>
 formData | The initial data with which to populate the form onCancel | Called when the `Cancel` button is pressed